 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-JFrog's free cash flow came in at $3.82 million in Q3, turning positive year on year.
+JFrog's free cash flow came in at $6.42 million in Q4, down 61.4% year on year.

 JFrog has generated $25.1 million in free cash flow over the last 12 months, a decent 7.8% of revenue.
 This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.